hassansaadfr/log-reader-mcp/README.md

    }
    ```

-   - This tells your editor (Cursor, VSCode, etc.) how to launch and connect to the MCP Log Reader server for your project.
+   - This tells your editor (Cursor, VSCode, etc.) how to launch and connect to the log reader mcp server for your project.

 ---

 ## 🖼️ What does it do?

-**MCP Log Reader** exposes your application's logs to your AI assistant/editor (like Cursor) via the Model Control Protocol (MCP).
+**Log Reader Mcp** exposes your application's logs to your AI assistant/editor (like Cursor) via the Model Control Protocol (MCP).
 This means:

 - The AI can read, filter, and analyze your logs on demand (not streaming)
 - You can ask the AI to fetch logs for a specific period, number of lines, error level, etc.